 One of the things that differentiate your business from others in the same industry will be your location.
 And location is a big deal when it comes to online search.
 People like to do business in their local area.
-Location affects the accessibility of a business and may be relevant to shipping times and transport costs.
-If you have regionally-based customers, it’s worth prioritizing local SEO.
+Location affects the accessibility of a business and may be relevant to shipping times and transport expenses.
+If you have regionally based customers, it’s worth prioritizing local SEO.

 With an effective content strategy that considers local keywords, you can pick up more business on your doorstep or in any chosen location.
 Whether you want to have a focus on a particular region or various states, geo-specific keywords can help your potential customers find you.

 A business is more than its products or services.
 Increasingly, people care about a company’s values, beliefs, ethics, and culture.
 This makes expressing the identity of your brand more important than ever.

 It’s necessary to think carefully about your customers, your digital brand strategy, and where their values intersect.
 By understanding your customers and showing them where you align with not only their needs, but their values, you can make real connections that boost your brand and your bottom line.